tusharrawat66/Paranuara-assignment/README.md

 Set Up
 ======
 In order to set up this project, please make sure you have:
---python 3.6.5, virtualenv executable added to your environmental PATH --mysqld and mysql 8.0.16 also added to your environmental PATH --You will be in the root directory 'assignmentHivery' above 'paranuara'.
+--python 3.6.5, virtualenv==20.0.18 executable added to your environmental PATH --activate virtualenv (command varies depending on system) --mysqld and mysql 8.0.16 also added to your environmental PATH --You will be in the root directory 'assignmentHivery' above 'paranuara'.
---activated virtualenv

 Steps ahead:
 ===========
 -- 'pip install -r requirements.txt' to install all the dependencies in your virtualenv.
 -- manually log into mysql and create a new database of your choice by using 'create database <name>; 	(I named my database "paranuaraWorld")
 -- make sure to change DATABASE credentials in settings.py

 Important: In order to split 'fruits' and 'vegetables' from 'favouriteFood' make sure to go to python shell
 		>>>import nltk
 		>>>nltk.download('all')

 	 This procedure might take few seconds to minute depending upon your network and hardware.